Rellino/Movies_reccomender/README.md

 # Movie Recommender
 Flask app based website for 2 movies recommenders:
 - one based on 5 movies rating, using Collaborative Filtering NMF (non-negative matrix factorization) as rating model
-- the second one based on the user favourite movie via Neighborhood-based Cosine-Similarity model.
+- the second based on the user favourite movie via Neighborhood-based Cosine-Similarity model.

 This unsupervised learning model example train on data from [MovieLens Dataset](https://grouplens.org/datasets/movielens/) 100k small dataset.
 The project is builted to save the input from the user, uptating the database and improving the models every 12 hours.